starknet-io/SNIPs/SNIPS/snip-XXX.md

 MUST emit the `Withdraw` event.

-MUST support a redeem flow where the shares are burned from `owner` directly where `owner` is `msg.sender`.
+MUST support a redeem flow where the shares are burned from `owner` directly where `owner` is _caller_.

-MUST support a redeem flow where the shares are burned from `owner` directly where `msg.sender` has EIP-20 approval over the shares of `owner`.
+MUST support a redeem flow where the shares are burned from `owner` directly where _caller_ has EIP-20 approval over the shares of `owner`.

 MAY support additional redeem flows.